 In the certificate program, students learn the skills necessary for an entry-level technician's position.
 The program combines classroom and practical training with on-the-job work experience.
 Students become familiar with the latest technology and earn a certificate.
 Students gain skills that directly apply to the field of study, prepare for ASE exams and work toward full-time employment.

-IH LAB CK
+TH LAB CR

 AUTO1011M Maintenance and Light Repair 2 8 4

 AUTO1012M Electrical Systems 3 9 6

 AUTO1021M Steering and Suspension Systems 3 6 5

 AUTO1032M Brake Systems 2 6 4

-Total Total Credits - 19
+• Total al Credits - 19